gavinlyonsrepo/pic_12F675_projects/projects/knight_rider_c/README.md

 Features
 ----------------------

-In this folder the source code (written in C) can be found in 4 files Which file has a different function for same circuit and are stand alone.
+In this folder the source code (written in C) can be found in 4 files.
+Each file has a different function for same circuit and are stand alone.

 File Function: